How can I help a friend experiencing abuse?

 How to be a supportive friend.

-- Suggest help and resources for your friend, such as the TAP808, the crisis text line 741-741, or other community resources.
+Suggest help and resources for your friend, such as TAP808, the crisis text line 741-741, or other community resources.

-But it's a lot easier knowing you don't have to do it alone.
+but it's a lot easier knowing you’re not alone.

 Warning signs your friend may be in an abusive relationship.

-- Attached to phone when not around partner; afraid to miss text/call
+Attached to phone when not around partner; afraid to miss a text / call

-- Says they can't talk to/hang out with certain people because of their partner
+Says they can't talk / hang out with certain people because of their partner

 But what if my friend is being abusive?

 It can be hard to admit when someone you care about is causing harm in their relationship.
-A friend might even be abusing their dating partner.
 Is it our responsibility to step in and provide support to an abuser?
 How can we reach out to a friend that’s perpetrating violence and get them to change their behavior?

 Warning signs that a friend is being abusive:

-Shares explicit or nude photos to friends or online without the consent of their dating partner
+Shares explicit or nude photos to friends / online without the consent of their dating partner

 Talks in a condescending way about their dating partner